AnyChart/docs.anychart.com/Gantt_Chart/Timeline/Scale.md

 chart.getTimeline().scale().fiscalYearStartMonth(2);
 ```

-This setting affects the way how quarters, semesters, and years are calculated and, consequently, the levels of the [header](Header) representing these units.
-(By default, the second and third levels represent quarters and years.)
+This setting affects the way how quarters, semesters, and years are calculated and, consequently, the way how the levels of the [header](Header) representing these units look like:

 {sample :height 260}GANTT\_Timeline\_Scale\_03{sample}